Indian Muslims face renewed stigma amid COVID-19 crisis | DW | 14.05.2020

 Read more: Religious tension in India aggravated by coronavirus

-The accusations started taking hold after a surge in coronavirus infections was found to be linked to a three-day Islamic meeting in March in New Delhi, of an Islamic missionary group, the Tablighi Jamaat.
-Around 8,000 people had gathered at the site, which then became a hotspot for the virus.
-The group's chief, Maulana Saad, was later charged for culpable homicide and negligence.
+The accusations started taking hold after a surge in coronavirus infections was found to be linked to a three-day meeting of an Islamic missionary group, the Tablighi Jamaat, that took place in March in New Delhi.
+Around 8,000 people had gathered at the meeting site, which then became a hot spot for the virus.
+The group's chief, Maulana Saad, was later charged with culpable homicide and negligence.

 "It was an unprecedented situation and imprudent to believe that a religious leader could know more than the authorities themselves.
 It took time for everyone to realize the implications of the pandemic.
 But soon everybody fell in line and followed the guidelines," Fuzail Ayyubi, Tablighi Jamaat's lawyer, told DW.